Multiplicity dependence of $\pi$, K, and p production in pp collisions at $\sqrt{s} = 13$ TeV: Summary

 In this paper, we report on the multiplicity dependence of the production of primary \pipm, \kapm and \pr (\pbar) at \cme{13}.
-Particles are considered as primary if they are created in the collision (including products of strong and electromagnetic decays), but not from a weak decay of other light-flavor hadrons or muons~\cite{ALICE-PUBLIC-2017-005}.
+Particles are considered as primary if their mean proper decay length $c\tau$ is larger than 1~cm and they are created in the collision (including products of strong and electromagnetic decays), but not from a weak decay of other light-flavor hadrons or muons.
+An exception to this are products of weak decays, where $c\tau$ of the weakly decaying particle is less than 1~cm~\cite{ALICE-PUBLIC-2017-005}.
 The reported particle spectra are measured in the rapidity region $|y|<0.5$ with the ALICE detector~\cite{Aamodt:2008zz}, which offers excellent tracking and particle identification capabilities from $\pT=0.1$ \GeVc to several tens of \GeVc~\cite{Abelev:2014ffa}.
-As particles and anti-particles are produced in equal amounts at LHC energies~\cite{Abbas:2013rua}, we adopt a notation where \pion, \kaon, and \pr refer to $(\pip + \pim)$, $(\kap + \kam)$, and $(\pr$ + \pbar) unless stated otherwise.
+As particles and anti-particles are produced roughly in equal amounts at LHC energies~\cite{Abbas:2013rua}, we adopt a notation where \pion, \kaon, and \pr refer to $(\pip + \pim)$, $(\kap + \kam)$, and $(\pr$ + \pbar) unless stated otherwise.
 This paper is organized as follows.
 In Sec.~2, the details on particle identification techniques, systematic uncertainties, spectra corrections and normalization are provided.
 The results are presented and discussed in Sec.~3, together with comparisons to Monte Carlo model predictions.
 Finally, the most important findings are summarized in Sec.~4.